A $105 million Warhol top pick at Sotheby's best-ever $380 million auction

 NEW YORK Art collectors dug deep into their pockets on Wednesday and smashed records for a second straight night as Sotheby's held the biggest auction in its history, led by a record-setting $105 million work by Andy Warhol.

-The auction of post-war and contemporary art totaled $380.6 million, its highest total ever, and set new auction records for major artists Cy Twombly and Brice Marden.
+The auction of post-war and contemporary art totalled $380.6 million, its highest total ever, and set new auction records for major artists Cy Twombly and Brice Marden.

 Of the 61 lots on offer only seven failed to sell.
 The total was just shy of the $394 million high pre-sale estimate.